Download the Code of Federal Regulations in XML.

 §4.4 Requirements for making requests.

-1The United States Patent and Trademark Office (USPTO), which is established as an agency of the United States within the Department of Commerce, operates under its own FOIA regulations at 37 CFR part 102, subpart A. Accordingly, requests for USPTO records should be sent directly to the USPTO.
+1The United States Patent and Trademark Office (USPTO), which is established as an agency of the United States within the Department of Commerce, operates under its own FOIA regulations at 37 CFR part 102, subpart A. Accordingly, requests for USPTO records, and any appeals thereof, should be sent directly to the USPTO.

-(b) For requests for records about oneself, §4.24 contains additional requirements.
-For requests for records about another individual, either a written authorization signed by the individual permitting disclosure of his or her records to the requester or proof that the individual is deceased (for example, a copy of a death certificate or an obituary) facilitates processing the request.
+(b) Requests for records about an individual or oneself.
+For requests for records about oneself, §4.24 of this part contains additional requirements.
+For requests for records about another individual, either written authorization signed by the individual permitting disclosure of his or her records to the requester or proof that the individual is deceased (for example, a copy of a death certificate or an obituary) will facilitate processing the request.

-(c) The records requested must be described in enough detail to enable Department personnel to locate them with a reasonable amount of effort.
-If possible, a request should include specific information about each record sought, such as the date, title or name, author, recipient, and subject matter of the record, and the name and location of the office where the record is located.
-Also, if records about a court case are sought, the title of the case, the court in which the case was filed, and the nature of the case should be included.
+(c) Description of records sought.
+A FOIA request must reasonably describe the agency records sought, to enable Department personnel to locate them with a reasonable amount of effort.
+Whenever possible, a request should include specific information about each record sought, such as the date, title or name, author, recipient, and subject matter of the record, and the name and location of the office where the record might be found.
+In addition, if records about a court case are sought, the title of the case, the court in which the case was filed, and the nature of the case should be included.
 If known, any file designations or descriptions of the requested records should be included.
-In general, the more specifically the request describes the records sought, the greater the likelihood that the Department will be able to locate those records.
-If a component determines that a request does not reasonably describe records, it shall inform the requester what additional information is needed or how the request is otherwise insufficient, to enable the requester to modify the request to meet the requirements of this section.
+As a general rule, the more specifically the request describes the records sought, the greater the likelihood that the Department will be able to locate those records.
+Before submitting their requests, requesters may contact the component's FOIA contact to discuss the records they are seeking and to receive assistance in describing the records (contact information for these individuals is contained in Appendix A to this part and on the Department's Web site, http://www.doc.gov).
+If a component determines that a request does not reasonably describe the records sought, it shall inform the requester what additional information is needed or how the request is otherwise insufficient, to enable the requester to modify the request to meet the requirements of this section.
+Requesters who are attempting to reformulate or modify such a request may discuss their request with the component's designated FOIA contact.
+When a requester fails to provide sufficient detail within 30 calendar days after having been asked to reasonably describe the records sought, the component shall notify the requester in writing that the request has not been properly made, that no further action will be taken, and that the FOIA request is closed.
+Such a notice constitutes an adverse determination under §4.7(d) for which components shall follow the procedures for a denial letter under §4.7(e).
+In cases where a requester has modified his or her request, the date of receipt for purposes of the 20-day time limit of §4.6 shall be the date of receipt of the modified request.

 §4.5 Responsibility for responding to requests.

 (c) Notice of referral.
-Whenever a component refers a document to another Federal agency for direct response to the requester, it ordinarily shall notify the requester in writing of the referral and inform the requester of the name of the agency to which the document was referred.
+Whenever a component refers a record to another Federal agency for direct response to the requester, the component's FOIA Officer shall notify the requester in writing of the referral and inform the requester of the name of the agency to which the record was referred.

 (d) Timing of responses to consultations and referrals.
 All consultations and referrals shall be handled in chronological order, based on when the FOIA request was received by the first Federal agency.